emoracle/usage_reports_to_adw/step_by_step_daily_report.md

 export MAIL_TO="oci.user@oracle.com"
 ```

-# 10 execute the script
+# 10. Execute the script

 ```
 ./run_daily_report.sh
 ```

-# 11 add crontab to run daily at 7am
+# 11. Add crontab to run daily at 7am

 ```
 # add the line to the crontab using - crontab -e